Find a Dive Center

 Visibility: 10 - 30m (33 - 98 ft)

 Zanzibar Archipelago off the coast of Tanzania consists of two large islands, Unguja and Pemba, also with many small islands.
 Unguja is the local name for the main island which is commonly known internationally as Zanzibar.
-The island is pretty easy to reach from mainland Africa with an airport that accepts flights from Kenya and mainland Tanzania.
-You can also catch a boat across from Dar-es-Salaam port which only takes an hour and a half if you catch a fast boat.

 Climate & Sea conditions